SKYSURF-4: Panchromatic HST All-Sky Surface-Brightness Measurement Methods and Results: SKYSURF Database

 \section{SKYSURF Database}

-Our SKYSURF database includes more than $200,000$ usable HST observations, as summarized in \citetalias{windhorst_2022}.
+The SKYSURF database includes more than $140,000$ HST observations that are selected and summarized in Tables 1--3 of \citetalias{windhorst_2022}.
 In this paper, we focus on data taken with HST's newest cameras: the Wide Field Camera 3 (WFC3) and the Advanced Camera for Surveys (ACS).
-For comparison, we also measure sky-SB levels for the Wide Field and Planetary Camera 2 (WFPC2; in prep), the predecessor to WFC3.
 We utilize the UV-Optical (UVIS) and Infrared (IR) channels of WFC3, as well as the Wide Field Channel (WFC) of ACS.
+By utilizing different cameras with similar bandpasses we are able to identify how different instrument calibration processes might affect the sky-SB.

-With such a large database, we expect a huge range of target types (e.g., gas clouds, star clusters, blank fields, resolved galaxies, etc) and exposure types (e.g., short and long imaging exposures, grism finder images or DASH observations).
-For the purpose of the SKYSURF program, certain exposures are not useful and were excluded.
-We filtered out very short exposures, exposures taken through narrowband filters, quad filters, polarizers, and dispersive elements.
-Exposure times less than 200 seconds are not used because the read noise is too high for statistically reliable measurements of the sky-SB.
-In addition, because the sky-SB is so low in images with short exposure times, errors associated with post-flash \citep[][]{biretta_2013} become a significant issue.
+With such a large database, we expect a varied range of target types (e.g., gas clouds, star clusters, sparse fields, resolved galaxies, etc) and exposure types (e.g., short and long imaging exposures, grism finder images or DASH observations).
+In the scope of the SKYSURF program, certain exposures are not useful for the purpose of probing the sky-SB SED or are likely to contain high systematic uncertainties.
+These include very short exposures, exposures taken through narrowband filters, quad filters, polarizers, and dispersive elements.
+Exposure times less than 200 seconds, where the read noise is relatively high, were not used.
+Experimentation with our sky measurement algorithms on simulated images showed that we were not able to get reliable sky measurements for these exposures.
+In addition, the sky-SB is so low in UV images with short exposure times that errors associated with post-flash \citep[][]{biretta_2013} become a significant issue.
+The sky-SB measurement algorithms presented in Section \ref{sec:methods} are optimized for intermediate to long exposures through HST's sensitive wider band filters.
 We also do not utilize images taken in a subarrayed mode, where only a specific portion of the detector is used.
-Finally, ACS includes linear ramp (full WFC coverage at continuously varying narrow bandwidth) and polarizing filters, both of which are not used for SKYSURF.
-Overall, our sky-SB measurement algorithms (Section \ref{sec:methods}) are optimized for intermediate to long exposures through HST's sensitive wider band filters.
+Finally, ACS includes linear ramp filters (full WFC coverage at continuously varying narrow bandwidth) which are not used for SKYSURF.